reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 # Dolby Atmos ZTE A2019 Pro Magisk Module

 ## Descriptions
-- An EQ ported from ZTE A2019 Pro based on Dolby Atmos RC4 by @guitardedhero.
+- An EQ ported from ZTE A2019 Pro based on Dolby Atmos RC4 and RC1 by @guitardedhero.
 - Global type soundfx

 ## Requirements